cazjck/PageRank-extension/README.md

-RapidMiner Extension Template
+PageRank RapidMiner Extension
 =============================

-A template project for creating a RapidMiner Studio extension.
+This project using algorithm PageRank with MapReduce on MongoDB A PageRank project for creating a RapidMiner Studio extension.

 ### Prerequisite
 * Requires Gradle 2.3+ (get it [here](http://gradle.org/installation) or use the Gradle wrapper shipped with this template)

 ### Getting started
-1. Clone the extension template
+1. Clone "Rapidminer-Extension-PageRank"

-2. Change the extension settings in _build.gradle_ (e.g. replace 'Template' by the desired extension name)
+2. Run "gradlew.bat" in folder of "Rapidminer-Extension-PageRank"

 3. Initialize the extension project by executing the _initializeExtensionProject_ Gradle task (e.g. via 'gradlew initializeExtensionProject')

-4. Add an extension icon by placing an image named "icon.png" in  _src/main/resources/META-INF/_.

-5. Build and install your extension by executing the _installExtension_ Gradle task
+4. Build and install your extension by executing the _installExtension_ Gradle task

-6. Start RapidMiner Studio and check whether your extension has been loaded
+5. Start RapidMiner Studio and check whether your extension has been loaded